 The object of an Indian organization on a reservation is to protect and promote their interests.
 Some may say this step is evolution of the reservation Indians.
-At any rate, it is the right step, keeping up with the times.
-It is getting ready to look into their own affairs.
+At any rate, it is the right step, keeping up with the own affairs.
 It is educational, and a spur to a newness of life.
 The unfolding of the spirits of the Indians.
 The organization causes the Indians to come out and meet together.
 It is commendable.